coop152/obsidian-vaults/Year 3/Implementing SoC Designs/Phase 1 Notes.md

 - Seems fine, with very basic testing and at a first glance

 # Unit 4
-- `de_req` is really freaking out on the vertical line. **investigate further**
-- May not actually be an issue per se, just strange?
+- `de_req` is really freaking out on the vertical line. **investigate further** - May not actually be an issue, just strange?
--
+- Something strange is happening to things drawn in the bottom right corner. **investigate further, and test the others with these bottom-right corner tests**

 # Unit 5
 - Is treating `de_nbyte` as active high instead of active low.